-Trawaterhour Coopers
+Trewaterhour Coopers

-Jason Perry Partner Melbourne 27 March 2024
+Jason Perry Partner

+Melbourne 26 March 2025

-In 2023, Save the Children Australia was supported by the Australian Government through the Australian NGO Cooperation Program (ANCP) to implement programs in Cambodia, Philippines, Vietnam, Thailand, Sri Lanka and PNG, Solomon Islands, Vanuatu and Tonga; and through the Australian Humanitarian Partnership (AHP) to implement programs in Bangladesh, Ethiopia, Turkiye, PNG, Solomon Islands, Vanuatu and Tonga.
+In 2024, Save the Children Australia was supported by the Australian Government through the Australian NGO Cooperation Program (ANCP) to implement programs in Cambodia, Papua New Guinea, Philippines, Solomon Islands, Sri Lanka, Tonga, Vanuatu and Vietnam; through the Australian Humanitarian Partnership (AHP) to implement programs in Bangladesh, Ethiopia, Myanmar, Papua New Guinea, Solomon Islands, Tonga, Turkiye, Vanuatu and Vietnam; and through the Department of Foreign Affairs and Trade (DFAT) to support Lao PDR.
+Save the Children Australia is a member of the Emergency Action Alliance (EAA), a collective of Australia-based aid organisations that uses its combined reach and resources to raise more money for greater impact.